 A comprehensive feasibility analysis can help you determine if your project is suitable for metal-to-plastic conversion by evaluating it from three fundamental perspectives: design, manufacturability, and return on investment.

-Cycle time directly influences plastic part cost and capacities, so keeping it as low as possible is the overarching goal of engineers and project managers.
+Injection molding cycle time directly influences plastic part cost and capacities, so keeping it as low as possible is the overarching goal of engineers and project managers.
 When getting quotes from various injection molders for plastic parts, they may be confronted with divergent cycle time estimates, calling accuracy and the molder’s capabilities into question.

-Each new plastic injection molding project has three inherent goals: performance for the customer; production efficiency for the manufacturer; and, reliability for the end user.
+Each new plastic injection molding project has three inherent goals: performance for the customer, production efficiency for the manufacturer, and reliability for the end user.

 These goals are reasonable.
 The challenge lies in accomplishing all three within a desired timeframe and budget.